vernaillen/harmonics-website/content/en/about.md

 In 2020 Wouter personally experienced the healing power of sound and music and decided in 2021 to follow a sound healing training [provided by Surya at Akasha Retreat Center](https://www.akasharetreatcenter.com/).<br/>
 Combined with modest electronic music production skills and dj-skills from a previous life, Wouter decided to start creating and playing music for holistic healing and dance.

-In May 2022 Wouter played a first Ecstatic Dance session at a private birthday event: [Rebirth Ecstatic Dance @ Krimpvarkie Huisi](/en/blog/rebirthecstaticdance).<br/>A few more Ecstatic Dance sessions are currently being planned for later this summer and autumn.
-Soon there will be more news about that.
+In May 2022 Wouter played a first Ecstatic Dance session at a private birthday event: [Rebirth Ecstatic Dance @ Krimpvarkie Huisi](/en/blog/rebirthecstaticdance).
+2 more ED sessions followed in the summer of 2022, including [Release Your Inner Dancer](/blog/releaseyourinnerdancer) on September 3.<br>
 If you're not familiar yet with Ecstatic Dance you can read about it in this [blogpost: What is Ecstatic Dance?](/en/blog/watisecstaticdance)

+From August to the end of October 2022, Wouter followed the [Trance Dance Facilitator Training](https://trance-dance.net/events/trancedance-facilitator-training/){target="blank"} by Aernoudt Knecht.<br>
+After a successful first Trance dance session on October 17, [monthly Trance Dance sessions](/trancedance) will be planned in the winter of 2023.

 ### Training